-In this article, we’ll walk you through the procedures involved in including and configuring the step in a bot flow.
+In this article, we’ll walk you through the procedures involved in including and configuring the step in a conversation bot.

-For an overview of the Make an API call step and its configuration rules, see Understanding bot step types: Make an API call.
+For an overview of the Make API call step and its configuration rules, see Understanding bot step types: Make API call.

 This article includes the following sections:

-Adding a Make an API call step to your bot
+Adding a Make API call step to your bot

-Adding the Make an API call step to your bot includes a number of distinct tasks.
+Adding the Make API call step to your bot includes a number of distinct tasks.

-The procedures below assume you have already created a bot flow, and are adding this step to that bot.
+The procedures below assume you have already created a conversation bot, and are adding this step to that bot.

 - Click the Add new icon where you want to insert the step, either at the end of a branch, or between two existing steps.

-- In the Configuration panel, click Make an API call.
+- In the Configuration panel, click Make API call.

 - Enter descriptive information for the step.
 Note that this is visible to your team – customers will not see the information entered here: